 EYFS Early Learning Goals

 Reception Baseline check

-White Rose beginning and end of unit tests (Maths)
+White Rose (Pre and Post) unit tests

 Cookies are small data files that are placed on your computer or mobile device when you visit a website.
 Cookies are widely used by online service providers in order to (for example) make their websites or services work, or to work more efficiently, as well as to provide reporting information.